If I Die Young: Cady Groves cover

 In February 2012, American pop-country singer Cady Groves uploaded a live cover of the song to SoundCloud.
 Prophetically, Groves would die in 2020 at the age of 30 from complications caused by alcohol abuse.

+If I Die Young Pt.
+2

+Following the band's hiatus announcement, Kimberly recorded and released a follow-up titled "If I Die Young Pt.
+2" as her solo debut single in May 2023.